The HyperTexts

 Jerusalem (lyrics written by William Blake)

-Paul Robeson is probably the least-known person on this list today, but he was a wonderful bass-baritone singer (probably the best bass singer of popular music in American history to date).
+Paul Robeson may be the least-known person on this list today, but he was a wonderful bass-baritone singer (probably the best bass singer of popular music in American history to date).
 The son of a runaway slave, Robeson was the first major concert singer to popularize negro spirituals.
 He was also the first black actor of the 20th century to play Othello on Broadway.
 He appeared in a number of films, including one of the all-time best musicals, Show Boat.
 His performance in another musical film, The Emperor Jones, has been said to have been Oscar-worthy.
 James Earl Jones, Sidney Poitier and Harry Belafonte have cited Robeson's lead film roles as the first to allow a black actor dignity.
 Although Robeson was internationally famous in his day, he was blacklisted during the Cold War for criticizing the treatment of black Americans while traveling abroad, and for supporting socialism.
 In 1951 he presented the United Nations a charge of genocide against the United States for allowing lynchings and mob executions of blacks.
 In addition to working for equal rights for black Americans, Robeson also spoke publicly for the rights of the Maori and Australian Aborigines.

 A. E. Housman